Re1K4/PyGameBot/README.md

 ## Usage
+This is a template and will not work as is.

+It is necessary to describe the main loop processing according to the operation you wish to automate.

-step1 : Assign the title of the game window to [app_name].
+The variable app_name must be set to the title of the game window.

-step2 : Build Main process in Main.py according to the game.
+This program will be terminated by pressing the ESC key. (check_esc_key function)

 ## Features
 Refer to the comments in the code for the classes and methods needed to build Main Process.